 August: Osage County

 In 2008, August: Osage County not only won a Pulitzer Prize, but it also took home a quintet of Tony Awards, including Best Play.
-However, the screen version of Tracy Letts’ haunting tale about a dysfunctional Oklahoma family is unlikely to be as well-received, given the tawdry tale’s relentlessly-morose plot.
-Who goes to the movies to get depressed?
+However, the screen version of Tracy Letts’ haunting tale about a dysfunctional Oklahoma family was less well-received, given the tawdry tale’s relentlessly-morose plot.

 That being said, the picture nevertheless does boast a very impressive, stellar cast headed by Meryl Streep, even if in service of a kitchen sink soap opera.
 She turns in another Oscar-quality performance as Violet, the substance-abusing, cancer-stricken matriarch of the Weston clan.